Jingnan-Vivian-Wang/growth-partner-ai-mvp/README.md

 ---

 ## 🧭 Long-Term Vision
-Build the global validation layer for entrepreneurship, a trusted infrastructure that transforms founder intuition into measurable, transparent, and scalable evidence.
+Define Growth Partner AI as the industry standard for evidence-based entrepreneurship, providing a transparent and scalable system that helps founders turn ideas into validated proof faster than ever.

 ---